carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * `Clear Frustration, Rerefresh Love and Passion, Do it, try to break down impossible into something possible.`

+# Three List

+* Observable-Oriented
+* Breakable-Oriented
+* Remainder (not break down yet)
+	* No dependence to the vocabulary found
+	* Exception due to diversity
+	* Break-down components are not independent
+* Choose the right one?: evaluate the most valued candidates from a list (set theory).
+	* what are the probable candidates?
+	* which one is the most valued?

 # Representation/Observation Technique

 * BREAK DOWN things to different INDEPENDENT components associated with